-This means the process by which you become a Student of The Open University.
+The process by which you become a Student of The Open University.
 Subject to these regulations you may register for a module or for a qualification.
 To register or enrol you need to agree to the Conditions of Registration, signalling your intention to study one or more modules or qualifications, and make or arrange payment for your studies.